MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-access-data-batch-endpoints-jobs.md

    }
    ```

 1. Add the header key `azureml-model-deployment` to your request.
 For its value, use the name of the deployment that you want to invoke.
-The following table lists all the values to use:
+The following table lists all the values to use for the request:

    | Setting | Value |
    | --- | --- |